mtctxd/retalys_xml_react/README.md

 Runs the app in the development mode.\
 Starts server [http://localhost:3001](http://localhost:3001) to view it in the browser.
-There is one [tab /goods](http://localhost:3001/goods) that make request to server and return data as JS object.
+There is one endpoint [/goods](http://localhost:3001/goods) that make request to server and return data as JS object.

 ### `npm test`